EVERSE-ResearchSoftware/RSQKit/INSTALL.md

 We provide instructions for installing RSQKit and all the software necessary to run it directly on you machine or within a Docker container.

-## Installing RSQKit directly on your machine
+## Installing Ruby and prerequisite software

 **Prerequisites:** `ruby`, `bundler` and `jekyll`.